The Unbearable Weight of Massive Talent: Plot

 Nick later discovers that Javi keeps a shrine room dedicated to all of his movies, including a wax figure of his character Castor Troy from the film Face/Off, complete with identical golden pistols.
 Vivian suggests that Nick includes a kidnapping in their script, to get Javi's reaction to it.

 Nick explains this new idea to Javi, who believes that he must be distracted by his family issues.
 Vivian tells Nick to flee, or possibly kill Javi, as he has discovered their plot.
-But Javi reveals he's brought Nick's family to his villa.
+But Javi reveals he has brought Nick's family to his villa.
 Nick tries to make amends with them, but they reject his appeal and accuse him of prioritizing his film career over his family.

 Javi privately goes to meet with his cousin Lucas, who is revealed to be the true arms dealer and the one who kidnapped María.
 Lucas warns him that Nick is working with the CIA and pressures him to kill him, or else Lucas will kill Javi.

 Nick and Javi face off, but neither can bring himself to kill the other.
 Lucas sends his men after both of them, and they race back to the house to discover that Addy has also been kidnapped.
-Nick takes Javi, Olivia and Javi's assistant Gabriela to the CIA safe house, only for the house to have been compromised; Martin has been killed, while Vivian sacrifices herself to kill Lucas' men before they can ambush the group.
+Nick takes Javi, Olivia and Javi's assistant Gabriela to the CIA safe house, but the house has been compromised: Martin has been killed, and Vivian sacrifices herself to kill Lucas's men before they can ambush the group.
 With Javi's help, Nick and Olivia pose as a reclusive criminal couple to get close to Lucas.
 He figures out their plan, but they still manage to escape with Addy and María.

 Nick, Addy, Olivia and María race to the American embassy while Javi and Gabriela stay behind to delay Lucas's pursuit.
 Upon arrival, Lucas holds Nick at gunpoint, but Addy tosses him a knife which he uses to kill him–transitioning into the movie that Nick and Javi completed, presumably based on their adventure.
 Nick is applauded for his new film and congratulates Javi before going home with his family to watch Paddington 2, now with a better relationship.